• Home

 • Short red light phase: If the light turns red for less than a second before you cross the stop line, the fine is usually €90 and 1 point.
 If it’s an endangerment, then it’s €200 and 2 points with a 1-month driving ban.
 If damaged, it’s €240, 2 points, and a 1-month driving ban.

-• Endangering others: If you endanger other road users, the fines and penalties are much higher, possibly including a more extended driving ban and a license re-examination.
+• Endangering others: If you endanger other road users, the fines and penalties are much higher, possibly including a more extended driving ban, license revocation, or criminal proceedings.

 Driving Under the Influence of Alcohol/Drugs